The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Barriers to Partnership

-Dysfunctional Partnerships can be Transformed
+Dysfunctional Partnerships Can Be Transformed

-This RTLB ‘case spotlight’ highlights that when the conditions are right, partnerships can be positive, functional and transformational.
-At the last hui near the end of last term, one whānau member commented to me after hui, that “It was nice to now attend positive meetings.”
-You know you are hitting the mark, with comments like this.
+This RTLB ‘case spotlight’ highlights that when the conditions are right, partnerships can be positive, functional, and transformational.
+At the last hui near the end of last term, one whānau member commented to me after hui that “It was nice to now attend positive meetings.”
+You know you are hitting the mark with comments like this.
 The blame game was a thing of the past.

 The Importance of Reflection